johnduarte/r10k-presentation/r10k_demo.md

 ## Add module to Puppetfile

 We will now add an module to the Puppetfile in the testing branch.

+On *master*, but in the real world this would be on a development system

+In git checkout of controller ...

 ~~~~
 cat >> Puppetfile <<EOD